 This illustration, at 11km, is relatively close to the mouth and further upstream the asymmetric gradient (M4/M2) between wet and dry season tends to increase along estuary.
-As shown in Figure 12, the longitudinal variation of the M4/M2 amplitude ratio for elevation and velocity show a broadly similar pattern for the different river discharge conditions.
+As shown in Figure 12, the longitudinal variation of the M4/M2 amplitude ratio for elevation and velocity shows a broadly similar pattern for the different river discharge conditions.
 For very low flows (no runoff case) the ratios are relatively constant.
-A modest increase of river discharge (the dry season case with Q=15,000m3/s) results in a pronounced increase of the ratio particularly between ~150-400 km.
-As river discharge increases, the peak value of the amplitude ratios moves seawards and the values in the upstream part reduce reflecting the fact that the tide is progressively constrained within a more limited downstream reach.
-This reinforces the suggestion that tidal discharge and energy are changing between wet and dry season, not only due in water level but also because the tidal asymmetry is changing.
+A modest increase of river discharge (the dry season case with qr=15,000m3/s) results in a pronounced increase of the ratio particularly between ~150-400 km.
+As river discharge increases, the peak value of the amplitude ratios moves seawards and the values in the upstream part reduce, reflecting the fact that the tide is progressively constrained within a more limited downstream reach.
+This reinforces the suggestion that tidal discharge and energy are changing between wet and dry season, not only due to water level but also because the tidal asymmetry is changing.
 A larger transmission of discharge and energy becomes possible if the tidal asymmetry is enhanced.
-This also implies that adjusting the asymmetry of the tidal wave is one of the mechanisms being used to the enable the system to accommodate varying discharges and maintain a system that is at, or close to, a state of minimum work.
+This also implies that adjusting the asymmetry of the tidal wave is one of the mechanisms to enable the system to accommodate varying discharges and maintain a system that is at, or close to, a state of minimum work.

 5.5Morphodynamic equilibrium

-The distribution of energy and dissipation has been widely used to make statements about the most probable geometry in rivers and estuaries (van der Wegen et al., 2008; Langbein, 1963; Nield et al., 2005).
+The distributions of energy and dissipation have been widely used to make statements about the most probable geometry in rivers and estuaries (Langbein, 1963; Nield et al., 2005; van der Wegen et al., 2008).
 Langbein (1963) suggested that the most probable rate of convergence is subject to two competing principles: (i) energy dissipation is as uniformly distributed along the estuary (a local condition) as is consistent with the tendency that (ii) the total rate of work in the estuary as a whole is a minimum (a global condition).
 In the following analysis, we explore whether these two principles are consistent with the patterns observed in the Yangtze estuary.

 5.5.1Energy dissipation locally and globally